ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 Ok now for the audio!

-As usual, I generally do **not** use a single, raw midi file to practice with.
-Instead, after curating a few generated runs, I import the files into [my DAW](https://www.apple.com/logic-pro/) and render with superior instrumentation.
+Sometimes I use a raw midi file, played by timidity, to practice with.
+But sometimes after curating a few generated runs, I import those files into [my DAW](https://www.apple.com/logic-pro/), possibly reorganize things, and render with superior instrumentation (and possibly drums, too).

 Below are various timidity renderings with their command-line options.